Minimum Probabilistic Finite State Learning Problem on Finite Data Sets: Complexity, Solution and Approximations: Minimal Clique Covering Reformulation of CSSR Algorithm

-Before discussing the rest of the algorithm, which concerns determinism, we first state an important remark about Algorithm \ref{alg:clique}.
+Before discussing the rest of the algorithm, which concerns the unifilar property, we first state an important remark about Algorithm \ref{alg:clique}.
 It is possible that the set $H$ is such that some vertices are in more than one maximal clique.
 However, we are actually interested in the set of minimal clique vertex coverings for which each vertex only belongs to \textit{one} clique, which can be extracted from $H$.
 See Figures \ref{fig:minclique} and \ref{fig:cover} for an example.
 The set $H$ is shown in Figure \ref{fig:minclique}.
 From this set $H$, we can deduce the two minimal clique vertex coverings shown in \ref{fig:cover}.
-In initializing Algorithm \ref{alg:clique reconstruction}, which imposes determinism on each covering, we find the set of all minimal coverings for which each vertex belongs to one clique.
+In initializing Algorithm \ref{alg:clique reconstruction}, which imposes the unifilar property on each covering, we find the set of all minimal coverings for which each vertex belongs to one clique.

-Once we have determined the set of minimal clique covers of our original graph where each vertex only belongs to one clique, we select a final clique covering which is minimal and deterministic.
-This is done by considering each minimal clique covering individually and then restructuring it when necessary to be deterministic.
+Once we have determined the set of minimal clique covers of our original graph where each vertex only belongs to one clique, we select a final clique covering which is minimal and unifilar.
+This is done by considering each minimal clique covering individually and then restructuring it when necessary to be unifilar.
 This corresponds to the reconstruction part of Algorithm \ref{alg:CSSR}.
 Note in Algorithm \ref{alg:clique reconstruction} each vertex corresponds to a string of length $L$, which came from an initial string $\mathbf{y}$.
-Also recall that we have previously defined the binary variables $\mathbf{z}$ as
+Also recall that we have previously defined $\mathbf{z}$ as

 where $\sigma$ is any element of our alphabet $\mathcal{A}$.
-The following proposition is clear from the construction of Algorithms \ref{alg:clique} and \ref{alg:clique reconstruction}
+The following proposition is clear from the construction of Algorithms \ref{alg:clique} and \ref{alg:clique reconstruction}.

 \begin{proposition} Algorithm \ref{alg:clique} along with Algorithm \ref{alg:clique reconstruction} produces an encoding of a minimum state probabilistic finite machine capable of generating the input sequence. \end{proposition}